 - How epidurals can unbalance the pelvic floor and encourage torticollis in the baby

 - Why torticollis may be more prominent in second and subsequent births

 - The effect of Pitocin’s tetanic contractions

-- Epidural effects on the baby’s brain and ability to be awake, be fed and impact coordination
+- Epidural effects on the baby’s brain and ability to be awake, get fed, and stay coordinated

 - Why you want your amniotic sac to stay in place as long as possible